Table of Contents

-Walkthrough: Testing Your First AI Agent
+Walkthrough: Evaluating Your First AI Agent

 What You'll Learn

-1. Setting up a test harness
+1. Setting up an evaluation harness

-2. Wrapping an agent for testing
+2. Wrapping an agent for evaluation

-3. Running a test and capturing results
+3. Running an evaluation and capturing results

 4. Asserting on tool usage